Database Setup for SQL Server

 In the database setup screen, hit the Test connection button to check:

 - Confluence can connect to your database server

 - the database collation and isolation level is correct

 - your database user has appropriate permissions for the database

 Once the test is successful, hit Next to continue with the Confluence setup process.

 In Confluence 6.6 we replaced the open source jTDS driver for Microsoft SQL Server with the official Microsoft JDBC Driver for SQL Server.
 You will be automatically migrated to the new driver when you upgrade to 6.6 or later.

-If for some reason the automatic migration fails (for example, if you're using a datasource connection), you'll need to make this change manually.
+If for some reason the automatic migration fails, you'll need to make this change manually.
 See Migrate from the jTDS driver to the supported Microsoft SQL Server driver in Confluence 6.4 or later.